Infinitely many hyperelliptic curves of small genus and small fixed rank, and of any genus and rank two: An answer to our question

 \subsection{Acknowledgements}

 We would like to thank the Max Planck Institute for Mathematics for its generous support.
-We would like to thank Du\v{s}an Dragutinovi\'{c}, Oana Padurariu, Carlo Pagano, and Lazar Radi\v{c}evi\'{c} for helpful discussions.
+We would like to also thank Lodha Mathematical Sciences Institute for its generous support and hospitality during the Thematic Programme on Arithmetic Statistics where substantial results of this paper were achieved.
+We would especially like to thank Maarten Derickx and Carlo Pagano for their advice and inspiring discussions about this project, and in particular, about motivating us to consider the general situation from \S\ref{subsec:fibre-product}, Jennifer Balakrishnan, Du\v{s}an Dragutinovi\'{c}, Peter Koymans, Adam Morgan, and Lazar Radi\v{c}evi\'{c} for numerous conversations and their enlightening comments about this work.
+We would also like to thank Jordan Ellenberg, Matija Kazalicki, Jef Laga, Filip Najman, Oana Padurariu, Alex Smith, and Wadim Zudilin for helpful discussions.